paps/dotfiles/README.md

 Run `sudo vim /etc/systemd/logind.conf` and do the following:
 * Find `HandlePowerKey`, uncomment it and set it to `ignore` - resulting line: `HandlePowerKey=ignore`
 * Find `HandlePowerKeyLongPress`, uncomment it and set it to `poweroff` - resulting line: `HandlePowerKeyLongPress=poweroff`

+### Run a script on laptop suspend

+Copy `systemd/before-suspend.service` to `/etc/systemd/system/`, then run `sudo systemctl daemon-reload`, then run `sudo systemctl enable before-suspend`.

 ### Apple Color Emoji